PostgreSQL

 Allowing remote connections on PostgreSQL

-server, you need to know your cluster version.
+To allow remote connections to your PostgreSQL server, you need to know your cluster version.

 To find the clusters available, run: